arup-group/elara/README.md

 [ie BitSim](https://github.com/arup-group/bitsim).
 In which case it is typically run using a config.

 ## Installation
 Clone or download this repository.
 Once available locally, navigate to the folder and create a virtual environment to install the libraries in.
-Assuming python ~3.7 and using git:
+Assuming Python >=3.7 and using git:
 ```
 git clone git@github.com:arup-group/elara.git
 cd elara